canada-ca/Open_First_Whitepaper/en/3_Open_Source_Software_Use.md

 After the US Justice Department lifted the consent decree in 1983, AT&T commercialized Unix as a proprietary product and adopted more closed licensing terms.
 Meanwhile, the 1980s saw the advent of microcomputers (PCs), which led to the standardization of software.
 This standardization, in turn, encouraged companies to distribute their software in binary-only form because there was less need for users to investigate or troubleshoot source code.
 And so proprietary licensing became the dominant model for licensing software.

 Following to this change, Richard Stallman and the GNU Project started to build an operating system that would be a free alternative to UNIX.
-This is around the same time as the Free Software Foundation was started to promote the use of free software.
+This is around the same time as the FSF was started to promote the use of free software.
 The operating system needed both kernel and the tools necessary to install, run and develop programs for it.
 The GNU Project developed the tools but was missing a working kernel.
 This is when Linus Torvalds, a teenager in Finland, developed the first Linux kernel as a school project.

 The combination of the Linux kernel and the GNU tools - most commonly called Linux - was released under the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.en.html) (GPL), a licensing model that was created by the GNU Project.
 The GPL granted recipients unfettered rights to redistribute software with the condition that the source code could not be kept secret.
 As Linux grew in popularity, with thousands of contributors and billions of users, the industry learned to follow and adopt GPL’s terms.
 By the late 1990s, GPL and the open source licensing paradigm more broadly gained traction and industry-wide acceptance.